 WORK ON SAVINGS AND IMPROVING EFFICIENCY IN ENERGY CONSUMPTION ON THE COMPANY’S PREMISES

 Most of the Company’s premises and storage facilities use electricity for lighting and operation of refrigeration systems and electrical loading stations.
 The harbor lighting also consumes electrical power.
-The main focus of 2016 was to obtain a full transparency regarding electrical power consumption and its distribution between various consumption units by streaming power data into the environmental database for analytical purposes, the aim being a further reduction of energy use.
+The focus of 2016 and 2017 was to obtain a full transparency regarding electrical power consumption and its distribution between various consumption units by streaming power data into the environmental database for analytical purposes, the aim being a further reduction of energy use.

 SET YEARLY GOALS ON ENVIRONMENTAL ISSUES